razem-io/plingding/README.md

 ## Note

-Make sure to set the PUSHOVER_API_TOKEN and PUSHOVER_USER_KEY environment variables before running the application.
-If these environment variables are not set, the application will return an error message indicating which variable is missing.
+Make sure to set up your configuration file as described in the Configuration section before running the application.
+If the configuration file is not found or is invalid, the application will return an error message.

 ## Platform-Specific Notes

 - **Linux**: The application should work out of the box on most Linux distributions.
-- **Windows**: When using the Windows binary, you may need to set environment variables through the System Properties or use the `set` command in the command prompt before running the application.
+- **Windows**: When using the Windows binary, make sure to place your configuration file in one of the specified locations.
 - **macOS**: The macOS binary should work similarly to the Linux version.
 Ensure you've built it on a macOS system as described in the "Building for macOS" section.